XxDineshAxX/MLRepository/README.md

 ## Portfolio Component 6: Image Classification with DL

 This assignment covers the concepts of deep learning by using image classification to read into data and analyze patterns.
 I worked on this Portfolio Component with Alejo Vinluan(ABV210001).
 We used tools like tensorflow and sklearn to create models and evaluate results to deduce the accuracry of the various models such as the CNN architecture model.
 All in all this componenet allowed us to explore past just csv files and look into how machine learning can evaluate imagery.
 You can see the Document PDF [here](ImageClassification_abv210001_dxa190032.pdf).

+## Summary

+Throughout my experience of learning the basics of Machine Learning, my entire understanding of how data is read by programs and analyzed was completely changed.
+I learned how there are many tools that are established to allow data exploration to be very easily such as R and the libraries of Python.
+Through the many projects that I have undertaken, my skills in data exploration and analysis have improved drastically compared to before I had explored the many aspects of Machine Learning.
+After finally dipping my feet into the world of ML, it helped show me the vast potential of this technology.
+We can already see how the massive surge of AI technology has shocked the contemporary world with its vast advancements, but I believe that this is just the tip of the iceberg.
+As more and more data is entered into the digital world, technology will learn more and more, eventually reaching a pivotal point in history.
+I plan on implementing Machine Learning in future projects since it provides an easy outlet for data exploration, which can prove very useful.
+And as the world becomes more and more reliant on AI and Machine Learning architecture, I believe that career paths in the ML field will be very fruitful and sought after.